 Originality – 4/10

-Because of the bog standard control scheme, and the visible lack of difference between playing on foot or in a titan, I don’t think for a second of Titanfall being the revolutionary game-changing title it was advertised as being at the time of its release.
+Because of the bog-standard control scheme, and the visible lack of difference between playing on foot or in a titan, I don’t think for a second of Titanfall being the revolutionary game-changing title it was advertised as being at the time of its release.
 The restrictive gameplay makes it stand out somewhat, but for all the wrong reasons.
 To me, this title can be seen as not only vastly overrated, since it miraculously won over 60 gaming awards last year, but it can be seen as a lesson on how not to make a video game.

-In summation, Titanfall is most definitely one of worst games of 2014.
-It’s one of many reasons to buy a PlayStation 4 as opposed to an Xbox One, and makes me think that if the developers want an entire franchise to spawn from this one wretched game, then making the sequel multi-platform should be the tip of the iceberg.
+In summation, Titanfall is most definitely one of the worst games of 2014.
+It’s one of many reasons to buy a PlayStation 4 as opposed to an Xbox One and makes me think that if the developers want an entire franchise to spawn from this one wretched game, then making the sequel multi-platform should be the tip of the iceberg.
 Major improvements need to be made in every other aspect in my opinion.